-Dr. Hanson: There are several.
+There are several cat dental problems.
 Cat’s are kind of unusual creatures and they like to have their own little issues.
-One of the things we see, especially in young and juvenile cats, they do have a tendency to get some gingivitis.
-That is associated with them getting their permanent teeth.
-And a lot of times we have breeds that have a little bit more problems with gingivitis.
-Breeds like Maine Coon, Abyssinians, Ragdolls, they can have a little bit more problem with gingivitis or red gums.
+One of the things we see, especially in young and juvenile cats, they do have a tendency to get some feline gingivitis.
+Gingivitis in cats is associated with them getting their permanent teeth and a lot of times we have breeds that have a little bit more problems with gingivitis.
+Breeds like Maine Coon, Abyssinians, Ragdolls, can have a little bit more problem with feline gingivitis or red gums.
 Sometimes it is described in the literature as red gum disease.
 But for the most part, really big ones that we see in cats are resorptive lesions, which are painful disintegrations of the tooth.
 Their own immune system kind of eats into the tooth and causes the pulp cavity where the blood supply and the nerve supply to the tooth is located.
-And this is a very painful process and usually can only be corrected with extracting that particular tooth.
+This is a very painful process and usually can only be corrected with extracting that particular tooth.
 Another issue that cats have is stomatitis.
 It’s in the literature under several different names.
 It can be mild to severe inflammation of the gingival tissue.
 In some of these cats it can become so severe they actually have to have their entire set of teeth extracted in order to stop their immune system from attacking their own teeth.
 And like I said it can range from very mild disease that can be sometimes treated with just dental prophylaxis and also some medications.
 To some of them that need to have full mouth extractions for it.

 How Do I Know If My Cat Has a Tooth Problem?